Engee documentation

 u update Changed the numbering of runs in the Data Inspector

-Now, when you delete a run, the numbering is saved and does not start again.
-When several different models are run sequentially, the runs are also numbered sequentially.
+Now, when deleting a run, the numbering is saved and no longer starts over.
+When running several different models sequentially, the runs are also numbered sequentially.

-n new Possibility to control modelling with hotkeys
+n new The ability to control the simulation using hotkeys

-Added keyboard shortcuts for controlling simulations on the canvas:
+Added keyboard shortcuts to control the simulation on the canvas:

 m+r